How to organize novel research

 Writers research guide example

-How to organize your research in 7 easy steps
+How to organize novel research in 7 easy steps

 Whether you're writing a sci-fi thriller or historical fiction, research is a crucial step in the early writing process.
 It's a springboard for new ideas and can add substance and authenticity to your story.
 As author Robert McKee says "when you do enough research, the story almost writes itself.
 Lines of development spring loose and you'll have choices galore."